 Prescriptive

 This type of data can help in deciding better courses of action based on past performance.
 For example, a company can run a report on their target vs actual employee headcount to determine gaps in hiring and which departments have historically lacked necessary employees.
 Besides the use of software, such a report can be done from an analysis of records and using the results to project the growth within the company and each department.
-This data can then be used to make better hiring decisions and improve the recruitment process.
+This data, when aligned with KPIs like time-to-hire and quality of hire, can then be used to make better hiring decisions and improve the recruitment process.

 Diagnostic